CC-Integrity/integrity.js/README.md

 ---

 *"We didn't just build on React 18 - we improved React 18.
-Our performance semantics are built into the React engine itself."*
+Our performance semantics are built into the React engine itself.
+Now 100% JavaScript compatible for universal adoption."*

 **Experience it live**: [cc-integrity.com/fitness](https://cc-integrity.com/fitness)